Spanners for Directed Transmission Graphs: Spanners for Directed Transmission Graphs

-For the edge selection, consider two nodes $v$, $w$ in $T$ whose cells are neighbors.
-For each site in $R = R_{\sigma_w} \cup m_{\sigma_w}$, we perform one nearest neighbor query (line~\ref{line:firstNNquery}, Algorithm~\ref{alg:NNedgeselection}).
-Since $T$ has $O(n)$ nodes, we have $O(n)$ sites $m_{\sigma_w}$.
-By construction, each site is assigned to $R_{\sigma_w}$ for at most two nodes $w$.
-Thus, since each cell has $O(c^2)$ neighbors by Lemma~\ref{lem:volume} and Lemma~\ref{lem:augmentingwithwspd}, the time spend for these queries is $O(n\log n)$.
-Furthermore, for each edge we create in the while loop of line~\ref{line:NNwhile}, we perform at most two deletions, one insertion and one additional NN query in $v$.
-Since $H$ has $O(n)$ edges, the total work is $O(n\log^6 n)$.
 The total size of the compressed quadtree and of the associated data structures is $O(n)$.
-Furthermore, a dynamic nearest neighbor structure with $m$ elements requires $O(m \log\log m)$ space~\cite{Chan10}.
-Thus, since at any time each site lies in at most one dynamic nearest neighbor structure, the total space requirement is $O(n \log\log n)$. \end{proof}
+Furthermore, a dynamic nearest neighbor structure with $m$ elements requires $O(m)$ space~\cite{Chan10}.
+Thus, since at any time each site lies in at most one dynamic nearest neighbor structure, the total space requirement is $O(n)$. \end{proof}

-The edges selected by Algorithm~\ref{alg:NNedgeselection} have the same properties as the edges selected by Algorithm~\ref{alg:edgeselection}.
-Thus, by Lemma~\ref{lem:edgeapproximation} we obtain a $t$-spanner $H$.
-Together with Lemma~\ref{lem:runninglog6n} this establishes the following theorem.
+We conclude this section with the following theorem that follows from Lemma~\ref{lem:runninglog6n} and the discussion preceding it.